Edward III's Breton campaign: English intervention

 In 1962 a well-preserved wreck of a cog dated to 1380 was found near Bremen, Germany.
 This is a full-size reproduction.
 Merchant vessels such as these formed the bulk of the English fleet.

-By the end of 1341 the Montfortist cause was being supported by Edward III as an extension of the war with France.
+By the end of 1341, the Montfortist cause was being supported by Edward III as an extension of the war with France.
 This was the start of Edward's provincial strategy, by which he sided with French vassals of Philip in their disagreements with him: this promoted Edward's claim to be the rightful king of France and potentially created military allies.
-Strategically Edward had the opportunity to set up a ruler in Brittany at least partially under his control, which would provide access to Breton ports, greatly aiding England's naval war and giving ready entry to France for English armies.
+Strategically, Edward had the opportunity to set up a ruler in Brittany at least partially under his control, which would provide access to Breton ports, greatly aiding England's naval war and giving ready entry to France for English armies.
 However, English reinforcements took a long time to reach Brittany.

-A force of 234 men arrived under Sir Walter Mauny, a member of Edward's household, in May 1342 and relieved Hennebont where Joanna was being besieged by a French army.
+A force of 234 men arrived under Sir Walter Mauny, a member of Edward's household, in May 1342 and relieved Hennebont, where a French army was besieging Joanna.
 Edward planned to land in Brittany himself in June with a substantial force, but had extreme difficulty in assembling ships.
 (Note: By English common law, the Crown was required to compensate the owners of ships impressed into service, but in practice the king paid little and late, which caused shipowners to be reluctant to answer summonses to arms.)
 The Admiral of the North Robert Morley applied draconian measures to impress and retain ships; however, they took time to have effect.
-The Earl of Northampton was supposed to sail from Portsmouth on 8 July 1342 in command of the first contingent of the English army, 1,350 men, but on that date not a single requisitioned ship was present.
-Morley's heavy-handed policy of threats and confiscations eventually bore fruit, and 440 ships were assembled, split between several ports with the largest group in the Solent.
+The Earl of Northampton was supposed to sail from Portsmouth on 8 July 1342 in command of the first contingent of the English army, 1,350 men.
+Still, on that date, not a single requisitioned ship was present.
+Morley's heavy-handed policy of threats and confiscations eventually bore fruit, and 440 ships were assembled, split between several ports, with the largest group in the Solent.
 Even this fleet would have to make several trips if it were to carry the total of 6,000 men Edward wished to deploy to Brittany, and contrary winds caused the departure of the first English echelon to be repeatedly put back.